-- Approved safety glasses/goggles and proper attire.
-You will be asked to leave the lab if not properly attired.
-There are no make ups for attire issues. - You will require a suitable laboratory notebook.
+- Approved safety glasses/goggles, proper attire and a face mask.
+You will be asked to leave the lab if not properly attired and wearing a face mask.
+There are no make ups for attire or face mask issues. - You will require a suitable laboratory notebook.
 Our recommendation is a standard composition notebook.